News: brad.haugaard@gmail.com • Restaurants • Library Catalog • Library Activities • History • Facebook / X/Twitter / RSS

 Drug Activity – Suspect Arrested

-April 12 at 12:03 a.m., an officer was patrolling the area of Myrtle and Cherry when she saw a bicyclist in violation of a traffic code.
-A traffic stop was conducted and discovered that the bicyclist was in possession of drug paraphernalia.
+April 30, at 2:03 p.m., while patrolling the area of Myrtle and Pomona an officer conducted a traffic stop on a vehicle for a violation.
+The driver admitted to being in possession of drug paraphernalia.
 He was arrested and taken into custody.

 Vandalism